Rock Hill family fighting to keep land amid Panthers practice facility project

 On Tuesday night, the Rock Hill planning commission is set to decide on site plans.

-“I don’t feel like I have a voice at all at this point.”
+“I don’t feel like I have a voice at all at this point,” she said.

 Millie’s granddaughter wanted to pass down the home and land to her daughter, four generations living on the property.